walid-mashal/telecom-knowledge-base/README.md

 **Example:** Airtel (India) user on Vodafone (Germany).

+## MSRN (Mobile Station Roaming Number)

+MSRN is a temporary telephone number assigned to a mobile station which roams into another numbering area (usually another country).

+## VLR (Visitor Location Register)

+VLR is a temporary database in mobile networks that stores subscriber information when a user is roaming.
+It works with the MSC to track the user's location, authenticate them, and help route calls and messages.
+The VLR gets data from the HLR and deletes it when the user leaves the area.

+## MSC (Mobile Switching Center)

+MSC is a key component in 2G/3G mobile networks that manages call switching , mobility, SMS routing, and subscriber authentication.
+It connects mobile users to other networks (like landlines or the internet).

+- Call Switching: Connecting voice calls between users or networks.
+- Mobility: Manages the user's location as they move across different cell areas and ensures seamless service continuity through handover between base stations.
+- SMS Routing: Delivering text messages to the correct destination.

 ## VOMS (Voucher Management System)

 VOMS is a backend system used by telecom operators to create, manage, distribute, and validate prepaid recharge vouchers.